Showing posts with label Well of Misery (துன்பக்கேணி) by Puthumai Pithan. Show all posts

 “I can’t come like a wench at that time.
 I feel shy.
 Why can’t I come at this time?”

 “People might think about us differently.
 Won’t they?
-If you are with me alone?”
+“Are you with me alone?”

 “Can we start now?
 Rama Chandran asked her.
 He did not expect that she would sit immediately.